Railway begin league campaign with home win over Athersley

 They began their pre-season preparations considerably later than most due to Gray not being appointed manager until the second week of June, yet they too have managed to secure a pair of victories in as many games.

-Athersley Recreation were the visitors to Station View on Wednesday evening, yet despite their best efforts to bully Gray’s charges off the park, they headed back to South Yorkshire on the wrong end of a 3-1 scoreline.
+Athersley Recreation were the visitors to Station View on Wednesday evening, and although they did their very best to bully Gray’s charges off the park, the Penguins headed back to South Yorkshire on the wrong end of a 3-1 scoreline.

 Railway showed a few nerves during the opening exchanges, but attempted to play football from the off.